-a, b Means within a row with different superscripts differ significantly (p < 0.05)
+Means within a row with different superscripts differ significantly (p < 0.05)

-Annually, the treatment group demonstrated a substantial and statistically significant enhancement in productivity and udder health relative to the untreated controls.
-In the 2023-2024 lactation cycle, the average daily milk yield was elevated by 13.9% compared to the control group.
+Annually, the treatment group demonstrated a substantial and statistically significant increase in productivity and udder health relative to the controls group.
+In the 2023-2024 lactation cycle, the average daily milk yield was increased by 13.9% in treatment group as compared to the control group.
 This improvement was coupled with a pronounced 37.1% reduction in somatic cell count (SCC).
-The positive effect was sustained during the subsequent 2024-2025 period, although the magnitude of the yield increases moderated to 6.4%.
-Concurrently, the SCC was reduced by 32.4%.
-This consistent, year-on-year pattern confirms the intervention's reliable efficacy in both augmenting milk synthesis and mitigating subclinical mammary infection.
+The positive effect was sustained during the subsequent 2024-2025 period, although the magnitude of the milk yield increases to 6.4% and the SCC was reduced by 32.4%.

+The present outcome for the tested period validates the intervention's effectiveness in mitigating the subclinical mammary infection and increasing milk production.

 3.2.
 Economic Analysis

 The intervention proved to be highly economically viable (Table 3).
 In the first year, the net return and BCR for the treatment group were Rs.
 5,113 and 2.22, respectively.
-In the second year, these figures were even higher, with a net return of Rs.
+In the second year, these figures were higher, with a net return of Rs.
 5,378 and a BCR of 2.28.
 The control groups, which did not incur the cost of the spray, had lower net returns and BCRs, demonstrating that the investment in the teat protectant yielded a positive financial return.

 Table 3: Economic Analysis of the Teat Protect Intervention.